Affordable Learning @ Cleveland State University

 Cleveland State University’s Affordable Learning initiative is a University-wide collaboration focused on making learning more affordable for students, while also promoting pedagogical innovation and improved student outcomes.
 Often, this work involves promoting, adopting, creating and publishing open educational resources, but also includes other affordability efforts.

 Teamwork is essential to the success of this goal.
-Campus departments involved in this affordability initiative include the Michael Schwartz Library, Cleveland-Marshall College of Law Library, Center for eLearning, Center for Faculty Excellence, Center for Instructional Technology and Distance Learning, and Student Government Association, among others, all working in partnership with the Open Textbook Network and OhioLINK.
+Campus departments involved in this affordability initiative include the Michael Schwartz Library, CSU College of Law Library, Center for eLearning, Center for Faculty Excellence, Center for Instructional Technology and Distance Learning, and Student Government Association, among others, all working in partnership with the Open Textbook Network and OhioLINK.

 - To remove barriers to student success by facilitating access to low- or no-cost textbooks and course materials.

 - To encourage faculty to explore the benefits of adopting open educational resources in their efforts to improve both pedagogical approaches and student outcomes.